 Towards climate-resilient and biodiverse productive forests – A new vision for forestry

 To protect our forests for the future, we must act now.
-By applying the best available knowledge and practices to future-proof them, we can keep our forest resilient, biodiverse, and productive for generations to come.
+By applying the best available knowledge and practices, we can future proof our forests so they remain resilient to climate change and continue to provide the ecosystem functions that people and biodiversity depend on.

-Join us at our 10th FSC General Assembly side event to introduce a pioneering, science-based framework for climate and biodiversity-smart forest management.
-The initiative collaborates with Preferred by Nature, IKEA, and the European Forest Institute (EFI).
+Join us at our 10th FSC General Assembly side event to explore a new science-based framework for climate and biodiversity smart forest management.
+The initiative is developed in collaboration between Preferred by Nature, IKEA, and the European Forest Institute (EFI).

 What to expect